microsoft/fluent-ui-react/specs/Checkbox.md

 Props being removed:

 ariaPoisitionInSet and ariaSetSize - when writing parent component, user should set these on the checkbox.
-animations: remnant pattern of semantic UI, don't need animations for checkbox theming
-defaultChecked: overloading with checked - can just set default value of checked.

 ## Slots